SGpp/DisCoTec/paper.md

 which can be used with `DisCoTec` in a black-box fashion.

-# Method: Sparse grid combination technique
+# Methods: Sparse grid combination technique and implementation

 The sparse grid combination technique (with time-stepping) is a multi-scale approach for solving higher-dimensional problems.
 Instead of solving the problem on one grid that is very finely resolved in all dimensions,